 - Wounds inflicted on your implant cannot be healed naturally, and must be repaired by a skilled technician.

 - The implant is obvious, clunky and valuable if separated from its owner.
 You are easily recognisable and may be targeted in some cultures.

 - The implant is vulnerable to EMP and other forms of attack that target robotics and electronics, though it can’t generally be hacked wirelessly.

-While this Hindrance confers no superhuman capabilities, characters with a cybernetic prosthetic may purchase upgrades and improvements from skilled technicians.
+While this Hindrance confers no superhuman capabilities, characters with a cybernetic prosthetic may upgrade it using the rules for cyberware.

 This advanced version of the McGyver Edge allows a character to make more elaborate and complex contraptions.
 Although still improvisational and unreliable, these contraptions can be fairly complex devices, depending on what the scientist has to work with.
 The scientist can use spare parts and cannibalised equipment to build items such as communications equipment, sensors and jury-rigged traps.

 Creating a contraption takes 10 minutes instead of a round, but otherwise works similarly to McGyver.
 Like McGyver, the contraptions produced by a mad scientist generally only last until they are used.

 When it comes to dueling, there are two types of people: the quick and the dead.
 Being a quick shot is useful to anyone who wants to win a tense standoff, too.
 When making an opposed Athletics roll to interrupt someone with a pistol or thrown weapon, you add +2 to the skill roll.

 This is a Background Edge that can only be taken at character creation.
 Like every would-be drone jockey, your character has spent a significant portion of their free time building and tinkering with their own personal drone.
 You start the game with a basic surveillance drone, heavy drone, automated turret (on tripod), or tool bot - which does not have to be paid for with your starting funds.
 Heavy drones and automated turrets come with an SMG installed.